Library History

 After several meetings concerning this matter, the committee concluded that a library was needed for the public as well as for the students.

-The first Board of Directors, representing all of the village’s interest was chosen.
+The first Board of Directors, representing all of the village’s interest, was chosen.
 The several board members were:

 *Miss Elizabeth Canfield *Mr. Lynn Lockward